 Wet collodion was a sticky transparent substance, ideal for the purpose of coating a glass plate with light-sensitive silver salts.
-It was not as reactive to light as the silver daguerreotype plate, nor as sharp in its depiction of details, but the glass could be used over and over again to produce new negatives and it was far cheaper than silver.
-Even more importantly, a single negative could produce thousands of identical positive photographs on suitably treated paper; each one of which could then be sold.
+It was not as reactive to light as the silver daguerreotype plate, nor as sharp in its depiction of details, but the glass could be used over and over again to produce new negatives, and it was far cheaper than silver.
+Even more importantly, a single negative could produce thousands of identical transparent photographs on suitably treated paper; each one of which could then be sold.

-servant’s tray prior to being announced at the house of a friend.
+servant’s tray before being announced at the house of a friend.
 Like the earlier printed card, the small printed photograph could be distributed to family and friends, as autograph dedications on surviving examples demonstrate.
 Thus the social practice of “leaving one’s card” was given new impetus with the widespread introduction of the wet collodion process.

-For a short period the new photographic cartes-de-visite may well havebeen used in the same way as traditional
+For a short period, the new photographic cartes-de-visite may well have been used in the same way as traditional

-Using a specially constructed wholeplate camera fitted with four lens tubes and a rotating back, a series of eight
+Using a specially constructed whole plate camera fitted with four lens tubes and a rotating back, a series of eight

-identical portraits were registered on the glass plate, while variant portraits of the same sitter could be made by
+identical portraits were registered on the glass plate while variant portraits of the same sitter could be made by

 However, the work of the photographer was just one element in the chain of production involved in making cartes.

 By the 1870s, indeed, the business had grown to such an extent that the commercial production of collodion and the printing-out paper was inevitable.
 Factories were set to tip for their industrial production while the local chemist’s

 The charming original notion of the “visiting card” did not last long either.
-The little photographs were fragile and easily lost, and it was obviously more convenient to store them in a book or an “album” made for that specific purpose.
-Many companies specialised in the production of these delightful artefacts, which could only be made by semi-skilled craft methods because of the complexity of the composition of each page, which needed to contain a series of windows and slits inside which each individual collector could insert the cartes he was given, or which he chose to acquire.
-Family albums with their mixture of the famous and the trite are especially charming, though nowadays it is rare to find an example which has not been tampered with.
+The little photographs were fragile and easily lost, and it was obviously more convenient to store them in a book or an “album” made for that particular purpose.
+Many companies specialised in the production of these delightful artefacts, which could only be made by semi-skilled craft methods because of the complexity of the composition of each page, which needed to contain a series of windows and slits inside which each collector could insert the cartes he was given, or which he chose to acquire.
+Family albums with their mixture of the famous and the trite are especially charming though nowadays it is rare to find an example that has not been tampered with.

 You can read more about Carte de Visite at http://www.photographymuseum.com/histsw.htm